pb4ugoout/Jamboard/carrier_details.md

 C.) Momentary switch that functions as a system reset switch

-D.) 15-pin ribbon cable headed under the plastic side IO shroud.
-(Need to investigate further).
+D.) 15-pin FFC/FPC ribbon cable connected to an NFC module behind the shroud for the side IO module.

 E.) 8-pin dual row JST connected to the side IO PCB.
 Only 7 pins are utilized and the brown wire is not twisted with the rest of the wires.